MedicineBiology-AI/DTI-CNN/README.md

 - `run_joint.m`: implement the joint and RWR above.

 #### `python/` directory
-- `au_class.py`: implement the Auto-encoder
+- `au_class.py`: implement the autoencoder
-- `DAE.py`: implement the DAE
+- `DAE.py`: implement the denoising autoencoder
-- `run_DAE`: use the dataset to run DAE
+- `run_DAE`: use the dataset to run denoising autoencoder
-- `run_model.py`: predict drug-target interactions, and evaluate the results with ten cross-validation.
+- `run_model.py`: predict drug-target interactions, and evaluate the results with ten cross-validation

 #### `data/` directory